flexstack/Dockerfile/README.md

 exactly how your environment should be built, from the operating system up.
 This precision ensures that your applications run exactly as intended, in any environment, which is critical for reliable deployments.

-Unfortunately, Dockerfiles can be boring to write and maintain.
+Unfortunately, Dockerfiles can be cumbersome to write and maintain.
 They're often verbose, repetitive, and sometimes require a lot of boilerplate code.
 They can also be difficult to get right in terms of security, build performance, and best practices.
 This repository aims to provide a collection of example Dockerfiles for different programming languages and frameworks, to help you get started with your own projects.